duangle/scopes/doc/dataformat.rst

 This source parses as the same list in the coated example::

-    my-lang # a single element on a single line remains unwrapped.

     # nesting is implied by indentation.
     # a sub paragraph continues the list.
     print